Want to get on ODSP but don't know how?

 .
 Acknowledgement Letter

-Shortly after filing a Notice of Appeal the appellant can expect to receive a letter from the Tribunal acknowledging the filing, citing the assigned appeal file number, and providing the name and contact information of the "client service representative" or "CSR".
+Shortly after filing a Notice of Appeal the appellant can expect to receive a letter from the Tribunal acknowledging receipt of the Notice of Appeal, citing the assigned appeal file number, and providing the name and contact information of the "client service representative" or "CSR".
 The CSR is an in-house SBT staff person who manages your file in preparation for hearing, essentially performing the functions of a court clerk.
 They also act as an information officer to assist unrepresented appellants with non-legal (typically procedural) questions.

 .
 Request for Submissions